gravitational/teleport/rfd/0152-automatic-database-users-mongodb.md

 Limiting the `clientSource` effectively locks out the user from logging in.

 When re-activating the user, `clientSource` will be set to `["0.0.0.0/0"]`.

+Also note that `customData` is not modified during `updateUser` commands to preserve any `customData` added by the users.

 ### Finding active connections